xibz/spec/links.md

 context as an optional field.
 Embedded links look similar to separate links except `START` links are not needed since we can infer when a chain has started based on the context of the event.
 This leaves only three types of links that may be embedded, `PATH`, `RELATION` and `END`.
-While `END` could be also inferred it may is not as simple especially if there are gaps or islands.
+While `END` might be possible to infer, it may not be as simple especially if there are gaps or islands.
 Having an event specifically say it is the `END` of a chain will allow for UIs or systems to act accordingly based off the ending notation.

 ```json
 {